solangegueiros/rsk-plant-box/README.md

 ### RSK testnet

-We need only to do some items:
+We need to do some tasks:

 - Setup an account and get R-BTC
 - Update RSK network gas price